Update: New Hope Man Charged in Brooklyn Park Hotel Standoff

 Charges have been filed against a New Hope man who police say caused a standoff at a Brooklyn Park hotel last Friday.

 Bryan Westerlund, 31, is charged with felony possession of ammunition or a firearm and misdemeanor domestic assault–acting to cause fear or immediate bodily harm or death.

 Man Arrested After Standoff May 17

-Brooklyn Park police arrested 31-year-old Bryan Westerland of New Hope after a standoff at the La Quinta Inn.
-A woman reported to police that Westerland, a convicted felon, assaulted her and had two guns.
+Brooklyn Park police arrested Westerlund after a standoff at the La Quinta Inn, located at 7011 Northland Circle.
+A woman reported to police that Westerlund, a convicted felon, assaulted her and had two guns.

 “He had a history of threatening the police and himself so that’s why some precautions like the SWAT Team and crisis negotiations were called out,” said Mark Bruley, deputy chief with the Brooklyn Park Police Department.

 The suspect finally surrendered around 9:20 a.m. and those staying at the hotel were able to return to their rooms.
 No one was injured during the ordeal.